Skip to content

 archcore mcp install --agent <id> # Install for a specific agent

-The archcore mcp command starts a stdio MCP server that coding agents connect to.
+Coding agents connect to this stdio server.
 It’s not meant to be run manually — agents launch it as a subprocess.

 Agent IDs: claude-code, cursor, copilot, gemini-cli, opencode, codex-cli, roo-code, cline